Deploying dynamic menu boards is just one example of how digital signage for food service can impact the bottom line.

 Once you’ve determined where to start with digital signage, it’s time to figure out how to grow your network and deliver even more value.
 Here are a few ways you can do just that.

 One simple way to improve your digital menu boards is to implement dynamic pricing and content.
 Instead of manually updating your menus every time you’re running low on inventory or want to change the price of an item, you can leverage the intelligence of your POS system and automate the process.

 “It can be as easy as linking your digital signage CMS to a pricing spreadsheet,” Hofflander said.
 The end result?
 Less administrative time spent on tedious tasks, and a more streamlined system.

 If your goal is to improve employee retention or morale, consider expanding your digital signage capabilities to more back-of-house applications.
 You might program your content to switch over to music videos to get employees through the closing period each night.
 Or maybe you’ll set up interactive training experiences and quizzes for new staff who are learning on the job.
 When it comes to keeping employees engaged, your content options are nearly limitless.

-Taking a cue from many retail installations, restaurants are using digital signage to create entire experiences.
+Taking a cue from many retail installations, digital signage for food service businesses can create entire experiences.
 It’s not about the size of your displays, either.
 You could install a massive video wall, or a single screen in a frame at each table.